Tag: Food History

 Yoredale Wensleydale

 Yoredale from Curlew Dairy in the Yorkshire Dales, is real farmhouse Wensleydale, brought back from extinction.
 For many people, Wensleydale means the industrial blocks in the supermarket, studded with cranberries at Christmas.
 Yoredale shows what the cheese was meant to be.
-It’s one of my
+It’s one of my favorites, and I hope you have the chance to try it!

 Kirkham’s Lancashire